 They’ve limited sales of packaged water and have expanded those restrictions earlier this year on bottles that are one liter or less, big plastic bags, and those potentially dangerous forms.
 There’s currently no plans to completely ban all forms, but they’re hoping this pushes the value of their local tap water.

-Tyrone Jue, a senior advisor on environmental issues in the area, gave high praise on the Bay Area’s water from The Guardian: “San Francisco has wonderful, high-quality water.
+Tyrone Jue, a senior advisor on environmental issues in the area, gave high praise on the Bay Area’s water in a report from The Guardian: “San Francisco has wonderful, high-quality water.
 It’s more heavily regulated than the water you’re getting in bottles.”
 In order to promote their water, legislation is looking to invest more money into “water fountains, filling stations, and event water hook-ups."

 Both soda and water bottles have the same plastic pollution issue, but the latter is something that’s completely avoidable.
 Overall, people that purchase bottled water are buying something that they already pay for monthly at home.
 There’s filtering options available to put on kitchen faucets or many refrigerators have filters installed and can distribute clean water.
 For those that don’t enjoy drinking from a plastic bottle, glass and metal options can even keep the water colder when on the go.